 This is where spirituality can really support us.
 We can realize that there’s something deeper within us – underneath the automatic responses of the nervous system and beyond the wild imaginations of the mind – that isn’t buying into these stories or ideas.

-Practices like mindfulness and meditation can help us develop a degree of detachment from our thoughts, as we practice “watching” and being an observer of the images and stories our mind tells us.
+Practices like mindfulness and meditation can help us develop a degree of detachment from our thoughts as we practice “watching” and being an observer of the images and stories our mind tells us.
+If you’re looking for a guided class on this to help you connect with your inner observer – your soul – my biased opinion is that you will love my popular metaphysical masterclass on Soul Amnesia and Life’s Purpose here.

 You may have heard of these terms – the conscious, subconscious and unconscious mind.
-And it can help to know where these minds reside within us, to understand how they’re influenced, and how negative thinking can have a much deeper origin.
+It can help to know where these minds reside within us, to understand how they’re influenced, and how negative thinking can have a much deeper origin.

 Many of our thoughts and behaviours are developed as a way to survive.
-And if we’ve been through a lot of traumatic experiences, the amygdala, the smoke-detector which alerts us for danger can become hyper-sensitive.
+And if we’ve been through a lot of traumatic experiences, the amygdala, the smoke detector which alerts us to danger, can become hypersensitive.

-And because our survival brain doesn’t have “language” to communicate with us, it will work through the body by releasing hormones, producing physical sensations, etc to combat the danger.
-If we can become aware of the bodily cues, we can consciously work to regulate ourselves, including our thoughts.
+Because our survival brain doesn’t have “language” to communicate with us, it will work through the body by releasing hormones, producing physical sensations, etc., to combat the danger.
+If we can become aware of bodily cues, we can consciously work to regulate ourselves, including our thoughts.

 The next brain is our emotional brain, also called the mammalian brain.
-This is where mammals get distinction from other species, because they develop the capacity to socially engage, live in communities, and experience emotions.
+This is where mammals are distinguished from other species because they develop the capacity to socially engage, live in communities, and experience emotions.
 We are wired for connection, but if the survival brain is overactive, that connection can often get skewered.

-The third and most recently developed is the logical brain, called prefrontal cortex.
-This is where our conscious decision making happens, and we make “sense” of what’s happening around us.
-While we consciously experience and interpret thoughts in this part of the brain, as you might understand by now, that the origin of these negative thoughts might be much deeper, and primal.
+The third and most recently developed is the logical brain, called the prefrontal cortex.
+This is where our conscious decision-making happens, and we make “sense” of what’s happening around us.
+While we consciously experience and interpret thoughts in this part of the brain, as you might understand by now, the origin of these negative thoughts might be much deeper and primal.

 What can we do to begin to rewire what’s happening at levels beyond our conscious awareness?
 A lot.